Dancheg97/pack/README.md

 ### 🚀 Features:

-- Install and update packages using git repositories
+- Install and update packages using git links
-- Create packages compatible with all arch-based distros
+- Compatability with all arch based distros
-- One simple to write file to adapt git repo - `pack.yml`
+- Simple to write configuration - `pack.yml`

 ---